deezer/stone/README.md

 Continuing the intuitive case above, $`\mathcal{D}_{\boldsymbol{\theta},k}(\boldsymbol{x}_{\mathrm{A}}, \boldsymbol{x}_{\mathrm{B}})`$ measures its deviation from the DFT basis vector $e^{- 2\pi\mathrm{i}\omega k/Q}$, which corresponds to the actual pitch shift k on the CoF.

-The same formula is applied to different segment combinations, with or without pitch transpositions in between.
+The same formula is applied to different segment combinations, with or without pitch transpositions in between, to calculate loss.

 Please refer to the original paper for more detailed explanation.

-We evaluate these estimators on [FMAKv2](https://zenodo.org/records/12759100), a new dataset of 5489 real-world musical recordings with expert annotation of 24 major and minor keys.
+## Evaluation

-We observe that this self-supervised pretext task leads KSP to correlate with tonal key signature.
+We evaluate these estimators on [FMAKv2](https://zenodo.org/records/12759100), a new dataset of 5489 real-world musical recordings with expert annotation of 24 major and minor keys and observe that this self-supervised pretext task leads KSP to correlate with tonal key signature.

 | **Model** | **Correct** | **Fifth** | **KSEA** |
 | --- | --- | --- | --- |